arthurprs/sucredb/README.md

 # Ideas worth exploring

-* Implement some of Redis data types that work reasonable as CRDTs, like HyperLogLog.
+* Implement some of Redis data types that work reasonably as CRDTs, like sets and HyperLogLog.

 * Take advantage of UDFs (user defined functions) to prevent extra round-trips and conflicts.